darul75/aws-deployment-guide/README.md

 Here is what you will get at the end.

+Main difference I have made is to divide private zone with 2 CIDR, one for webservers, one for database servers.

 # Security Groups

 In following example, the main parts of your infrastructure are:

-* `public`: a public zone providing a door to enter your application, exclusively reserved for HTTP access.
+* `public`: a public zone providing a door to enter your application, exclusively reserved for HTTP access (NAT instance and some amazon load balancers).
-* `webserver`: a private zone hosting your webserver, you may use several for load balancing in case of high charge (scalability).
+* `webserver`: a private zone hosting your webserver instances, you may use several for load balancing in case of high charge (scalability).
-* `dbserver`: a private zone hosting your database servers application.
+* `dbserver`: a private zone hosting your database servers application instances.

 Let's create "Security Groups", use EC2 console view to create it.